Resources - Blog

 The more relevant and detailed the search term, the more relevant Amazon’s search results.
 In the case of product listings, Amazon looks at keywords listed in a variety of fields like a product’s name, description, and bullet points.
 In order to recall products for every search, Amazon “indexes” these keywords in its database, which is another name for how they are collected, parsed, and stored.

 Before you really start your research, you should take a minute to set your goals for your products and their keywords.
 Are you trying to drastically improve a product’s search rankings?
 Are you launching a new product and starting from scratch?
 Are you trying to outperform a competitor?
 By defining your goals first, you can more effectively focus your research.

 Generally, you want to always research which keywords rank the highest for your type of products.
-If you do not, you run the risk of using keywords that fewer people use, which can limit how many people actually see your product.
+If you do not, you run the risk of using keywords that fewer people use and search for, which can limit how many people actually see your product.
 For instance, listing a men’s bathing suit as “shorts” in your product title will likely have a negative impact on where your product appears in the search results.
-Given that long-tail search terms are more effective, you will likely need to incorporate long-tail keywords into your product listings to optimize for search.
+Given that long-tail search terms are more effective, you will likely need to incorporate long-tail keywords into your product listings to optimize for Amazon’s search engine.